lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-**Step 4: CONNECT YOUR COMPUTER TO THE LAB COMPUTER (LABPIX)**
+**Step 4: CONNECT YOUR COMPUTER TO THE Bldg 70/141 LAB COMPUTER (LABPIX)**

 #################################################################################

-If you wish to launch a monitor from your labpix account you can skip this step.
+If you wish to launch a monitor on labpix you can skip this step.

 If you wish to lauch a monitor on a local computer, connect a port on your computer to port 3000 on Labpix by typing the following text into a terminal window: